 Through the marketing mix, there are a few things that can be learned from Walmart:

 - Effective pricing of products is key to generating demand.
 Businesses must inherently know where to position their products and how to price them for their target demographic.

 - An efficient supply chain allows retailers to pass down cost savings to their customers, especially when middle-men are eliminated.

 - Organizations can use promotions not only to increase demand but also to instill trust and confidence in their buyers, particularly regarding return policies and warranties.

 - In today’s fast-moving world, a digital presence is almost as important, if not more important, than a physical presence.
 Also, the strategic geographical dispersal of physical outlets is also an important part of marketing strategy.

-CFI is a global provider of Financial Modeling & Valuation Analyst (FMVA)™ certification program and other career advancement courses for finance professionals.
-To learn more and expand your career, explore the additional relevant resources below.
+CFI is a global provider of the Financial Modeling & Valuation Analyst (FMVA)™ certification program and other career advancement courses for finance professionals.
+To learn more and expand your career, explore the additional relevant CFI resources below.